Compact Bifold Wallet

 Technically, suede and nubuck are both types of leather, known for their softer, velvety nap.
-All three are commonly used in the production of dress and casual shoes, with each providing a unique look and style.
+Both are commonly used in the production of dress and casual shoes, with each providing a unique look and style.
 Learn about the differences between suede, nubuck, and leather shoes, plus how to care for each of them.

 First, it’s important to understand that all types of leather (traditional, suede and nubuck) undergo similar processing.
 First, a hide (usually from a cow, sheep or deer) is removed from the animal, and sent out for processing.
 This is known as tanning, and it’s a lengthy process involving multiple steps that actually change the protein structure of the hide.

 The exact tanning technique depends on the intended look and use of the finished product.
 There are different steps for traditional leather, suede and nubuck.
 Similarly, there are different tanning processes for leather used in shoes, compared to leather used in jackets.
 There are also different means of tanning the hides used for dyed leather versus natural leather.

 At Samuel Hubbard, we only use ethical manufacturers and tanneries that meet rigid environmental standards.
 We use vegetable tanned leather instead of chrome tanning for two main reasons.
 While vegetable tanning may cost more, it produces a better leather in our opinion.
 The second is that it is a more natural process, using less chemicals and producing less harmful waste.

 Not all leather is created equal, and this is especially relevant for traditional leather.
 Traditional leather is created when the outside of the hide (the grain) has the hair removed, and is buffed to a smooth, shiny finish.
 High quality leather will have fewer imperfections and require less processing, whereas lower quality leather will need more processing in order to achieve a similar look.
 This is the difference between full grain leather and top grain leather — how much sanding and buffing takes place in order to remove imperfections.